ra1nty/DXcam/README.md

 # DXcam
-A Python high-performance screenshot library for Windows using Desktop Duplication API
+A Python high-performance screenshot library for Windows using Desktop Duplication API.
+Originally built as a part of deep learning pipeline for FPS games.
+Capable of 240Hz desktop capturing.

+This library borrows the ctypes header directly from the no-longer maintained **[D3DShot](https://github.com/SerpentAI/D3DShot/)**.

 ### **In construction: Everything here is messy and experimental.
 Features are still imcomplete.**